 After completing the questionnaire you will be presented with a personal action plan outlining your most suitable housing options.
 If you are eligible for social housing you will be asked to complete a Housing Needs Register application.

 We aim to assess all applications within four weeks of receiving your application and any supporting information we have asked for.
-If your application is accepted we will send you a letter each year asking if you want to remain on the Housing Needs Register.
-If you do not say yes, your application will be cancelled.

 Click on section titles below to find out more information about the application process: